Invoke dynamic support

 indy jarinvokedynamicinvokedynamic

-So even if you use the indy jar, if you don't use the invokedynamic flag at compile time, then the compiled classes will use the "old" format, meaning they will use the JDK1.6+ classes without invokedynamic.
+So even if you used the indy jar, if you didn't use the invokedynamic flag at compile time, then the compiled classes would use the "old" format with call-site caching.